 Recruiting senior-level executives is a tough, labor-intensive process that requires a specific set of skills and expertise.
 For this reason, many companies tend to opt for executive search firms.

-These firms utilize their wide range of personal contacts in different industries along with their comprehensive knowledge about these industries to help their clients select the right candidate for the job.
+Executive search firms draw from several resources, including a wide range of personal contacts in different industries and comprehensive industry knowledge, to identify and find the best candidate for the job.
 They also conduct detailed interviews before presenting the short-listed candidates to their clients.

 There are two types of executive search firms: retained and contingent.